egking/egking_website/content/DataPhiles/index.md

 ### Schedule

-### DataPhiles is on demand for the summer and will return to regular meetings in September
+#### DataPhiles is on an "on demand" schedule with meetings scheduled whenever someone requests one.

 #### October 2024

 - October 23: QMLS2 Data Visualization Final Projects
-- October 16: TBD
+- October 16: No DataPhiles
-- October 9: TBD
+- October 9: No DataPhiles
 - October 2: Open Q & A

 #### September 2024